 European Union Regulations cover the purchase and use of chemicals that may be the precursors to illicit drugs.
 Previously universities were exempt from these regulations, however since 2004 universities have had to comply with these regulations and as such the Faculty of Medicine DOES NOT hold a licence to purchase drug precursors from the Category 1 schedule.
-Download a list of precursors and licencing requirements here as a PDF.
+Download a wallchart of precursors and licencing requirements here.

 Anyone who may wish to commence work which requires the use of any drug falling under this schedule must contact the Laboratory Manager in the first instance.
 There is a cost implication in licence application which is required to be taken into account when costing grant applications for new work which may use these compounds.